Free • No signup Composite Tattoo design on body · Free

 Do I need to mark where to place the tattoo design on the body photo?

 No. Describe the placement in words: 'place the design on the outer upper arm' or 'composite onto the inner forearm between wrist and elbow.'
 The AI understands body-part references.
-Use markers only when the photo shows multiple body areas and the AI keeps choosing the wrong spot, or for precise positioning on small areas like behind the ear.

 How do I show a client what a custom tattoo design will look like on their body?